Australian Farm Dams

 We aim to maintain our database on an interactive website to engage farmers, stakeholders, and the general community on the importance of managing farm dams.

 To facilitate sharing information with the Government, scientists, managers, and the local community, we developed AusDams.org: a free interactive portal to visualise the distribution of farm dams and generate statistics for any area of Australia.

 Carbon dioxide (CO2) and methane (CH4) emissions from reservoirs and natural ponds have been well studied, however, the GHG emissions of highly abundant, small‐scale (<0.01 km2) agricultural dams are still unknown.
 We measured the diffusive CO2 and CH4 flux of 77 small agricultural dams within south‐east Australia.
 Results showed:

-This work has been led by Dr Martino Malerba from and Dr Quinn Ollivier from Deakin University’s Blue Carbon Lab.
+This program is run by Dr Martino Malerba from Deakin University’s Blue Carbon Lab.

 The Australian Research Council funded this project through a DECRA fellowship awarded to Dr Malerba.
 Other partners include Corangamite Catchment Management Authority; Southern Cross University; Australian Govt – Dept. of Industry, Science, Energy and Resources; Govt of Western Australia – Department of Primary Industries and Regional Development, Sustainability and Biosecurity; Australian National University and Sustainable Farms.